Browser Storage Component

 Mapping

 Mapping describes where in the stored data you're filtering.
-This mapping information tells the component what data to push to or call when triggered.
+This mapping information tells the component what data send or call when triggered.

 Required

-If selected, the end-user must enter a value in the field of this input component before the logic component fires.
+If (checked), the end-user must enter a value in the field of this input component before the logic component executes.

 Exclude

-If selected, the filter operation doesn't run when you trigger the Browser Storage component.
+If (checked), the filter operation does not run when you trigger the Browser Storage component.

 Optional

-If selected, or if the field has no value, the operation doesn't run when you trigger the Browser Storage component.
+If (checked), or if the field has no value, the operation does not run when you trigger the Browser Storage component.
 By default, all inputs in the request body progress, even if the field is empty (null).

 Replace

-This toggle is only available when the Operation Type is set to Write.
-If this toggle is set to ON, the entire data object is replaced when you make changes.
-If this toggle is set to OFF, the new data merges into the data object.
+This setting is only available when the Interaction Type is set to Write.
+If this setting is (ON), the entire data object is replaced when you make changes.
+If this setting is (OFF), the new data merges into the data object.

 Input settings are only available for the Write operation.